 Back in October I was tasked with installing an Intranet / Extranet for a customer.
-Installing and configuring the SharePoint was all done, the customer however required secure communication over the extranet so external users could communicate securely over https.
+Installing and configuring the SharePoint was all done, the customer however required secure communication over the extranet so external users could communicate securely over http.

 This blog article will detail how I set up SSL (Secure Socket Layer) and shall furthermore describe how SSL works.

 Firstly, I extended the Intranet URL to the Extranet Zone.
 This ensured that the external users could access the same information as Internal Users.

 (When you extend a zone, SharePoint automatically creates an Alternate Access Mapping (AAM) , this basically tells SharePoint how to map the request to a URL)

 1. Highlight the web application you wish to extend and select the extend tab from the ribbon

 2. From the Next screen I populated the following fields